 Jesus’ death for sin was totally efficacious (effectual).

 On the cross, something happened that never needs repeating.
-He suffered for sin, and no one needs to suffer for sin again.
-Sin was finally defeated.
+Jesus suffered for sin, and no one needs to suffer for sin again.
+He defeated sin finally.
 On the cross, God dealt with man’s sin in a satisfactory way for all sin, for all men, for all time.
 No one ever has to sacrifice for sin again.

 Jesus’ death eliminated any need for a further sacrifice for sin.
 He paid the price for sin fully, so we do not need to suffer for sin at any point.
 His sacrifice was the utter sacrifice.
 He fully paid the price for sin.